sagemath/trac_to_gh/Issue 1789.md

 # Issue 1789: standalone Sage scripts don't work on Linux -- they work fine on OS X

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1789

 Original creator: was